 If any security method (pre-RSNA or RSNA) is enabled on the connection between a STA and the AP, the STA shall require that the TPK security protocol complete successfully before using a direct link.
 If no security method is enabled on the connection between a STA and the AP, the STA shall not use the TPK security protocol on the direct link.
 A STA may refuse to set up a TDLS link when the protection on the STA link to the AP is secured with a weak algorithm or when the link between the STA and the AP is not using any security.

-Proposed revision:
+Proposed resolution:

 REVISED